Church of the Gesù (Montreal)

-The Church of the Gesù (Église du Gesù) is a Roman Catholic Church in downtown Montreal, Quebec, Canada.
+The Church of the Gesù (Église du Gesù) is a Catholic parish in downtown Montreal, Quebec, Canada.
 It is located at 1202 Bleury Street in the borough of Ville-Marie.
-It was adjacent to the Collège Sainte-Marie.
+Its basement doubles as a popular music venue.

 History

 Ignace Bourget, the second bishop of Montreal, wanted the churches of his diocese to replicate the architecture of Roman churches.
 This was reflected in the design of Mary, Queen of the World Cathedral after St. Peter's Basilica in the Vatican City.

 Similarly, the Church of the Gesù was based on the Church of the Gesù in Rome.
 Construction began in 1864, and the church opened on July 10, 1865.
 The Gesù witnessed the first "electric candle " lit in Canada in 1878.

 The Jesuit-run Collège Sainte-Marie was built south of the church.
 It was demolished in 1975, but the Gesù was preserved and restored in 1983.

+In this church, there is a statue of Notre-Dame-de-Liesse, brought from France in 1877, which contains the ashes of the original statue burned during the French Revolution.